OLLY27/KDB_Usage/README.md

 3     7
 ```

-Certainly!
-Here's how you can use a configuration file with qremote:
+You can use a configuration file with qremote:

 1. **Create a Configuration File**: Begin by creating a configuration file.
 This file typically has a `.qremote` extension, although the name can vary.
 You can create this file using a text editor like Notepad or Vim.